A Bit About Me

 As far back as I can remember I’ve had a penchant for questioning.
 I had a felt sense early on that there is more than the daily, external fodder we entertain so readily.
 And despite growing up in a loving home it seemed clear to me early on that suffering was part of the package of life.
-The combination of these two forces – suffering and a call to questioning – have fueled an ongoing and passionate quest for greater intimacy with the Great Mystery of life.
+The combination of these two forces – suffering and a call to questioning – have fuelled an ongoing and passionate quest for greater intimacy with the Great Mystery of life.

 I tried to be a normal kid, but often felt more comfortable with my inner musings than the antics of the social world.
 I loved to contemplate questions about God, the universe, death and the meaning of life with anyone who would listen.
 I would write poems about my inner life.
 Around the age of 12 I became fond of watching sunsets and would watch them so long that I would forget myself and come to experience what I now know as Samadhi.
 A state of non-identity where my separate sense of self would dissolve and there would only be sunset.
 I was it and it was me.

 In young adulthood I attended university at Augustana University College – a Liberal Arts institution where life finally started to make sense.
-I questioned my socialization and the and the nature of the “good life” feverishly and felt a belonging there I had never felt before.
+I questioned my socialisation and the and the nature of the “good life” feverishly and felt a belonging there I had never felt before.
 I majored in Sociology which, at the time at Augustana, had a particularly philosophical bent, which I supplemented with a minor in psychology and philosophy.
 During this time I also began working in the human services field and have never left.
-Over the course of the last 18 years I have worked with children, adults, elderly in many capacities, I have worked in the field of family violence, literacy and mental health as frontline staff and program directors.
+Over the course of the last 20 years I have worked with children, adults, elderly in many capacities, I have worked in the field of family violence, literacy and mental health as front line staff and program directors.